Skip to content

 Education:

 Jarrod received his HSC as part of a selective high school class, during which he studied Biology, Physics, and Extension 2 Mathematics.
-He is currently in his 4th year of studying a Bachelor of Applied Sciences (Exercise Physiology) (Honours) at the University of Sydney and is about to start a Master of Neuroscience.
+He obtained a Bachelor of Applied Sciences (Exercise Physiology) (Honours) at the University of Sydney and is currently studying a Master of Neuroscience and Education at the University of New England.

 Tutoring Approach: